DocTocToc/doctoctocbot/README.md

 Compatibility
 -------------

-Compatible with Python 3.x ,tested  on Python 3.5.
+Compatible with Python 3.x ,tested on Python 3.6.

+## Thanks
+To [@natolh](https://twitter.com/natolh) for his technical advice and pull requests.